 We would like to thank Jeff Marrazzo, John Maraganore, Will Shrank, and others for their contributions in reviewing, shaping, and pushing our thoughts here.

-Jay Rughani is an investing partner on the Bio + Health team at Andreessen Horowitz, focused on AI and data products across healthcare and life sciences.
+Jay Rughani is a partner at Andreessen Horowitz, where he invests in AI applications across healthcare and life sciences.

 Annie Collins is an investing partner on the Bio + Health team, focused on healthtech.